ohasis/eng100dr-planetflip/Team-Contract.md

 - Progress will be documented via GitHub version control, and team members must provide clear descriptions when pushing changes.

 ## Responsibilities
+### What kind of role will each member of the team play?
+**Artemis**
+- I plan to work on the level design of the game.

 ## Goals & Expectations
 ### What are your overall group goals for this quarter?